d-santiago/spotify-song-popularity-prediction/README.md

 # Predicting Spotify Track Popularity (2022)

-Can a Spotify track’s audio features predict, with at least 75% accuracy, the track’s popularity on Spotify?

-## Technologies
-- Python
-- Numpy
-- Pandas
-- Scikit-Learn
-- Matplotlib
-- Seaborn

-## Implementation

 This project uses a series of machine learning algorithms to predict the popularity of a song on Spotify using its audio features.

 ### Spotify Song Audio Features